mwdavisii/nyx/readme.md

-# Home-Manager + Flakes for Mac/WSL and Droid
+# Home-Manager + Flakes for Mac, WSL, and Droid

 ## Overview